bitkarrot/laisee-frontpage/README.md

 # Laisee.org front page

+## 🧧Little red envelopes with money in them: ⚡Lightning Laisee.
+What is a Laisee?

+Laisee are little red envelopes with money.
+Lightning Laisee contain Bitcoin on the Lightning Network.
+They can exist in both physical and digital form.
+You can send a Lightning Laisee to anyone in the world.

-## A statically generated blog example using Next.js and Markdown
+## Built with A statically generated blog example using Next.js and Markdown

 This example showcases Next.js's [Static Generation](https://nextjs.org/docs/basic-features/pages) feature using Markdown files as the data source.